-House Bill (HB) 2585, Temporary Assistance for Needy Families (TANF) - Benefits for a Child was signed into law on March 27, 2014.
-The bill created greater parity for non-parental caregivers by amending RCW 74.12.037 to allow a 50% unearned income disregard for TANF child-only cases involving non-parental caregivers, many of whom are kinship caregivers (such as a grandparent, aunt, uncle or other relative).
+House Bill (HB) 2585, TANF - Benefits for a Child was signed into law on March 27, 2014.
+The bill created greater parity for nonparental caregivers by amending RCW 74.12.037 to allow a 50% unearned income disregard for TANF child-only cases involving non-parental caregivers, many of whom are kinship caregivers (such as a grandparent, aunt, uncle or other relative).
 This change was intended to ease the financial burden for these families, as many non-parental caregivers live on fixed incomes.
-The effective date for implementation of the 50% unearned income disregard for nonparental caregivers was November 1, 2014.
+The effective date for implementation of the 50% unearned income disregard for non-parental caregivers was November 1, 2014.

-Senate Bill (SB) 6573 Changing the Effective Date of Modifications to the Aged, Blind, or Disabled (ABD) and the Housing and Essential Needs (HEN) Programs was signed into law on April 3, 2014.
+Senate Bill (SB) 6573 Changing the Effective Date of Modifications to the ABD cash assistance and the Housing and HEN programs was signed into law on April 3, 2014.
 A statutory change in 2013 directed DSHS to determine program eligibility for the ABD program using less restrictive standards for the duration of a person's disabling condition (from 12 months to 9 months) and consideration of past work (from 15 years to 10 years) during the period of January 2014 through June 2015.
 Enacting SB 6573 into law changed the date for reverting to the more restrictive standards for program eligibility from July 1, 2015 to July 1, 2014.